yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 14. In the **Cardinality** dropdown list, notice that **One To Many (1:*)** is selected.

-	*The cardinality was automatically detected, because Power BI understands that the **ProductKey** column from the **Product** table contains unique values.
-One-to-many relationships are the most common cardinality, and all relationship you create in this lab will be this type.
+	*The cardinality was automatically detected because Power BI understands that the **ProductKey** column from the **Product** table contains unique values.
+One-to-many relationships are the most common cardinality, and all relationships you create in this lab will be this type.
 You’ll work with a Many-to-many cardinality in the **Model Data in Power BI Desktop, Part 2** lab.*

 15. In the **Cross Filter Direction** dropdown list, notice that **Single** is selected.